DeadOnTheInsideCoder/EmailLeaks/README.md

    2)You can give the inputs while the program is running.
    At path input type:
-      n     #to just display the results and don't save it to a file press enter  #to save it at the default path,default path = drive/filepath/leaks.txt
+      1)n     #to just display the results and don't save it to a file

+      2)press enter  #to save it at the default path,default path = drive/filepath/leaks.txt

 How the program works: